Equipment Dealer Response Time Benchmarks 2026

 - 78% of customers buy from whoever responds first, regardless of price, brand, or reviews (Harvard Business Review).

-- Contractors miss 27-62% of incoming calls while on job sites, and 85% of those callers never try again (GetAIRA).
+- Contractors frequently miss inbound calls while on job sites, and most of those callers never try again — they hire whichever competitor answers first.

 No benchmark report exists for equipment dealer response times.
 Not for HVAC dealers.
 Not for security installers.
 Not for heavy equipment or farm equipment sellers.